 - 1. Go to AlabamaBlue.com/ValueONEVaccinePharmacyLocator. - 2.
-Enter a search location by using the zip code or city and state for the area you would like to search - 3.
-Click the Search button to find a pharmacy in the Vaccine Network for ValueONE Network.
+Enter a search location by using the zip code or city and state for the area you would like to search. - 3.
+Click the Search button to find a pharmacy in the Vaccine Network for ValueONE Network of the following without cost-sharing: